pandaadir05/re-architect/docs/web_interface.md

 To modify the web interface:

-1. Backend changes should be made in `src/visualization/server.py`
+1. Changes should be made in `src/visualization/server.py` and related files
-2. Frontend changes should be made in the `frontend/` directory
-3. Run tests to ensure changes don't break existing functionality
+2. Run tests to ensure changes don't break existing functionality
-4. Use the mock server for rapid development without needing full binary analysis
+3. Use the mock server for rapid development without needing full binary analysis